vega/vega-lite/site/docs/encoding/axis.md

 ### Title

-{% include table.html props="title,titleAlign,titleAngle,titleMaxLength,titlePadding" source="Axis" %}
+{% include table.html props="title,titleMaxLength,titlePadding" source="Axis" %}

 For example, the following plot has a customized x-axis title.